Flagstone flooring – our favourite five

 flooring designs are the same colour tone as original Cotswold stone – but Shire is denser, more durable and more economical.

-a great choice if you’re looking for a budget flagstone flooring design – but with fabulous end results.
-The limestone is expertly distressed to create
+if you’re looking for a budget flagstone flooring design – but with fabulous end results.
+The limestone is expertly distressed to create an aged look

-an aged look and the flags have good non-slip qualities, making them a great choice for kitchens and bathrooms.
-Gentle colour variations between the
+and the flags have good non-slip qualities, making them a great choice for kitchens and bathrooms.
+Gentle colour variations between the stones – in

 And, lastly, Reclaimed Flagstones because it’s the real deal – but, in terms of price, it’s not for the faint hearted.
 It’s our truly authentic flagstone